National Endowment for the Humanities Workshops

 NEH Summer Scholars receive a $1,200 stipend for food, travel, and lodging.

-Participating teachers can opt to earn three graduate credits through the Castleton State College in Vermont.
+Participating teachers can opt to earn three graduate credits through the Castleton University in Vermont.

 Any views, findings, conclusions, or recommendations expressed in this website do not necessarily reflect those of the National Endowment for the Humanities.